destairdenbi/training-material/video-tutorials/enrichr.md

 ## Video tutorial script

-- RNA-Seq analyses can show significant expression levels of hundreds of genes from our analysed samples.
+- RNA-Seq analyses can show significant expression levels of hundreds of genes from the analysed samples.
-- Here, we received the results of an RNA-Seq analysis, which a colleague conducted to screen for breast cancer biomarkers.
+- Here, we received the results of an RNA-Seq analysis, conducted to screen for breast cancer biomarkers.
 - These results consist of a list of significantly expressed genes in tabular format.
 - We can use diverse *enrichment analysis* tools to contextualize our